 Marietta is a somewhat small city located in the state of Ohio.
-With a population of 13,900 people and nine constituent neighborhoods, Marietta is the 125th largest community in Ohio.
-Marietta has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 13,673 people and nine constituent neighborhoods, Marietta is the 125th largest community in Ohio.
+Marietta has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Marietta is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Marietta is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Marietta who work in office and administrative support (13.33%), food service (11.72%), and sales jobs (11.25%).
+Unlike some cities, Marietta isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Marietta are a mix of both white- and blue-collar jobs.
+Overall, Marietta is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Marietta who work in food service (11.48%), office and administrative support (10.93%), and sales jobs (9.45%).

 The people who call Marietta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marietta residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Marietta include Irish, English, Italian, and Scottish.
+Important ancestries of people in Marietta include German, Irish, English, Italian, and Scots-Irish.

 The most common language spoken in Marietta is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Italian and Spanish.